PhD in Biostatistics requires completion of the following:

 - Core curriculum courses: 37 credits for Standard pathway; 45 credits for Statistical Genetics pathway

-- Minimum 3.0 grade in each core course and 2.7 minimum in each elective course
+Minimum 3.0 grade in each core course and minimum 2.7 grade in each elective course

-- Full-time enrollment of 10 credits per quarter is required (2 credits in the summer).
+Full-time enrollment of 10 credits per quarter is required (2 credits in summer quarter).

 - First Year Theory Exam: For advisory purposes, PhD students must take the First Year Statistical Theory Examination after the end of spring quarter following completion of STAT 512 and STAT 513 (usually in Year 1).
 (A new PhD student placement exam may be taken to waive these courses and the First Year Theory Exam.)